Best Gutter Guards for Seattle Homes (2025)

 To ensure that your gutter guards are actually solving the problems you’re facing, it’s important to use the right kinds of gutter guards.
 This section will provide tips for choosing gutter guards that tackle gutter guard issues in the Seattle area.

-These styles lay flat in the gutter, so you will have to clear off pine needles and other debris that collects on the top, but the benefit to them is that the pine needles can no longer get into the gutter and plug it.
+Remember that mesh guards lay flat, so you’ll need to brush off built-up debris occasionally.
+But the benefit to them is that the pine needles can no longer get into the gutter and plug it.

 Mesh gutter guards look like this: